 It's important to choose your winter storage site carefully too.

 - Around 4,000 caravans a year are stolen from driveways, storage sites, and even from behind cars parked at service areas and rest stops.

 - Thefts are increasingly down to organised gangs targeting high value caravans.

 Thieves look for opportunities when caravans are unattended but not secured – for instance with a wheel clamp – and that could be anywhere, including motorway service areas or on your own drive while you're getting ready to leave.

-There is no such legal requirement for Caravans and, while this means you don't have to worry about DVLA paperwork at the point of purchase, it does introduce other issues that can affect the future security of your caravan.
+There's no such legal requirement for caravans.
+While this means you don't have to worry about DVLA paperwork it does introduce other issues that can affect the future security of your caravan.

-The Caravan Registration and Identification Scheme (CRiS) was established by The National Caravan Council in 1992 and is administered by HPI.
+The Central Registration and Identification Scheme (CRiS) was established by The National Caravan Council in 1992 and is administered by HPI.